 Multi-touch attribution is a timely subject because of the phasing out of third-party cookies by Firefox, Safari and – next year – Google.
 These have been a significant source of attribution for many years for measuring advertising effectiveness, and both marketers and Ad Tech and Martech vendors are scrambling to find replacements or change practices.

-The demise of the tracking cookie presents opportunity for marketers to take a fresh look at multi-touch attribution.
+The demise of the tracking cookie presents opportunity for marketers to take a fresh look at multi touch attribution tools.
 Rather than just reallocate attribution in a haphazard manner, an examination of the underlying goals for multi-touch attribution may convince an organization of the advantages of adopting an experimental/optimization approach.
 The right CDP can help.